kite-sdk/kite-examples/demo/README.md

   -Dkite.avroSchemaFile=demo-core/src/main/avro/session.avsc
 ```

 A few comments about these commands.
-The schema for the `events` dataset,
+The schemas for the `events` and `sessions`
-`standard_event.avsc`, is loaded from the classpath (it's in the Kite JAR),
-whereas the schema for `sessions` is a local file.
+datasets are loaded from local files.

 The `--partition-expression` argument is used to specify how the data is partitioned.
 Here we partition by time fields, using JEXL to specify the field partitioners.